 I wish I could take a few more photos up here, but a swarm of bees started to surround me, so I thought it was a great idea to head back down!

 End of the Day

 So I hope you enjoyed a mini-tour of the San Elijo Lagoon Nature Center and the .3-mile Nature Center Trail Loop!

-The Nature Center is an excellent location to learn about the area’s early history and learn about what animal and plant species are prominent in Southern California.
+The Nature Center is an excellent location to learn about the area’s early history and warea’simal and plant species are prominent in Southern California.

-In Southern California, over 90% of the coastal estuaries are gone due to development.
-Because of this, restoration and preservation of the remaining estuaries are essential.
+Over 90% of the coastal estuaries in Southern California are gone due to development.
+Because of this, restoration and pres vation of the remaining estuaries are essential.

-It gives me such pride to see another San Diegans taking the initiative and effort to keep the Southern California coast as pristine as possible.
+It gives me such pride to see other San Diegans taking the initiative and effort to keep the Southern California coast as pristine as possible.

-It has been a pleasure visiting all of the Coastal Lagoons and Nature Centers in San Diego because I have learned so much.
+It has been a pleasure visiting the Coastal Lagoons and Nature Centers in San Diego because I have learned so much.

-I hope that you have enjoyed our mini-tour and that one day you can come here in person!
+I hope that you have enjoyed our mini-tour and that you can come here in person one day!

 Please leave any comments or questions you might have.